-If you already have Photoshop on your laptop, you can follow the following steps to turn an image into a pencil drawing!
+If you already have Photoshop on your laptop, you can follow the following steps to turn a photo into a realistic drawing!

 How To Convert a Photo into a Realistic Drawing in Photoshop

-How to Convert Picture to Drawing in Photoshop
+How to Convert Picture to Realistic Drawing in Photoshop

 When you open the image in Photoshop, it’ll be loaded as the Background layer in the Layer panel of the toolbar.

-Drag and drop this onto the folded paper icon, which is for creating a new layer.
+Drag and drop this onto the folded paper icon to create a new layer.
 Once the original photo is duplicated, you’ll see 2 layers – Background and Background copy.

 Desaturate and duplicate again

 Now, this Background copy layer has to be copied again.
-Use the same drag and drop method to create a 3rd layer, which will be called Background copy 2.
+Use the same drag-and-drop method to create a 3rd layer, called Background copy 2.

-We have to invert the 3rd layer, which will give a film negative look, turning dark areas light and light areas to black patches.
-You can do this by Image > Adjustments > Invert.
+We have to invert the 3rd layer, which will give a film negative look, turning dark areas light and light areas into black patches.
+You can do this by using Image > Adjustments > Invert.